G-Global Homotopy Theory and Algebraic K-Theory: G -global algebraic K -theory as a quasi-localization

 is a quasi-localization. \begin{proof} This follows from the previous theorem by the usual $G$-equivariant Delooping Theorem (which we recalled as Theorem~\ref{thm:equivariant-delooping}). \end{proof} \end{thm}

 \begin{rk} We emphasize that we are working with the na\"ive notion of symmetric monoidal or permutative categories with $G$-action here, not with the \emph{genuine} permutative $G$-categories in the sense of Guillou and May \cite[Definition~4.5]{guillou-may}.
-Following Shimakawa, they observed in Proposition~4.6 of \emph{op.~cit.} that the endofunctor $\Fun(EG,\blank)$ of $\cat{$\bm G$-PermCat}$ lifts to a functor into the category of genuine permutative $G$-categories, and they further mention that (while expecting other examples to exist) they are not aware of any genuine permutative $G$-category not arising this way.
+Following Shimakawa, they observed in Proposition~4.6 of \emph{op.~cit.} that the endofunctor $\Fun(EG,\blank)$ of $\cat{$\bm G$-PermCat}$ lifts to a functor into the category of genuine permutative $G$-categories, and they further mentioned that (while expecting other examples to exist) they were not aware of any genuine permutative $G$-category not arising this way.

 On the other hand, the theorem above tells us that na\"ive permutative $G$-categories actually model---via a similar construction---all (genuine) $G$-equivariantly coherently commutative monoids.
-This makes it plausible that the Guillou-May-Shimakawa construction should actually yield an equivalence of homotopy theories between $\cat{$\bm G$-PermCat}$ (with respect to the maps inducing \emph{weak} equivalences on categorical homotopy fixed points) and the genuine permutative $G$-categories (with respect to maps inducing \emph{weak} equivalences on honest fixed points); in particular, up to $G$-equivariant weak equivalence any genuine permutative $G$-category should indeed arise this way.
-We plan to come back to this question in future work. \end{rk}
+This makes it plausible that the Guillou-May-Shimakawa construction should actually yield an equivalence of homotopy theories between $\cat{$\bm G$-PermCat}$ (with respect to the maps inducing \emph{weak} equivalences on categorical homotopy fixed points) and the genuine permutative $G$-categories (with respect to maps inducing \emph{weak} equivalences on honest fixed points).
+This is indeed the case, as we prove in \cite{gnpg} building on the above results.
+In particular, up to $G$-weak equivalence every genuine permutative $G$-category indeed arises via the aforementioned construction from a na\"ive one. \end{rk}